opalmedapps/opal-listener/README.md

 ###### Step 4.1 (option) | Running in Docker
 The project contains a `Dockerfile` and  `docker.compose.yml` files to build and run the app within a Docker container, either for a production-like setup or development using a local volume.

-Make sure you've filled out the `ADMIN_KEY_PATH` config with the correct value for running the listener in Docker.
+Make sure you've filled out the `FIREBASE_ADMIN_KEY_PATH` config with the correct value for running the listener in Docker.

 To build the Docker image and run the container, running the following command at the root of the project
 ```